-Those long hot summers playing outside for hours on end interrupted by lunches of ham salad sandwiches and potato salad morphed into busy days of high school, then long summers away at college.
-A cross-country move to a busy city meant I didn’t cook much followed by years of jobs, travel, and no potato salad.
-Only once did I ask mom to show me how to make it.
+Those long hot summers were spent playing outside for hours on end interrupted by lunches of ham salad sandwiches and potato salad.
+Over the years, days morphed into busy days of high school, then long summers away at college.
+A cross-country move to a busy city meant I didn’t cook much for a while.
+Those days were followed by years of jobs, travel, and … no potato salad.
+Only once did I ask her to show me how to make it.
 I paid attention, but — as we always do — figured there was time to have her teach me later.
 Later never came.

-Over the years, I tried a few times to make potato salads following a variety of recipes.
+Over the years, I tried to make potato salads following a variety of recipes.
 They were varying degrees of terrible, mainly because they never came close to the taste of hers.
-I could never get it right.
 The balance of sweetness, tang, and salt never came together, so I stopped.
 Other people have fantasies about getting one last day with a parent at a baseball game or fishing.
 Mine was that I’d stand next to my mother in her kitchen while she taught me how to make her most treasured recipes.
 (I still never get the caramel icing right on her favorite spice cake.
 I watched her make that cake a hundred times while she listened to me go on about school or boys I liked.)

-Last summer at home in Indiana, I joined a farm share.
-A friend of mine set it up after she found an Amish farmer, a driver, and enough people to go in on garden fresh produce.
-Figuring out what to do with the produce in my box each week became one of my favorite parts of summer, even when the small bags of new potatoes started to arrive.
-Turns out it was a sign — a sign that I finally needed to learn how to make my mom’s potato salad.
+At home in Indiana, I joined a farm share.
+A friend of mine found an Amish farmer, a driver, and enough people to go in on garden fresh produce.
+I love how the produce evolves as the seasons change from lettuce to broccoli to snap peas, then cucumbers.
+And then the small bags of new potatoes started to arrive.
+It was a sign that I finally needed to learn how to make my mom’s potato salad.

 Each week I got a little closer.
 A little more of this, a little less of this.
 And then, Eureka, one week I nailed it.
-The taste was spot on flooding my mind with memories of summers barefoot on the hot concrete patio, running in for lunches before heading back to the swimming pool or the sun.
-It was a taste of a carefree time — not filled with adult worries like bills and schedules and obligations.
+The taste flooded my mind with memories of summers barefoot on the hot concrete patio, running in for lunches before heading back to the swimming pool or the sun.
+It was a taste of a carefree time, not one filled with adult worries like bills and schedules and obligations.